TREASURIES-Inflation bets send yields up to new milestone

 U.S. weekly jobless claims fell more than expected, further fueling risk-on sentiment.

+Analysts said the moves could reflect holders of mortgage-backed securities selling the bonds as they reduce risks on loans they manage, known as "convexity hedging."

+Poor results in an auction of five-year notes on Wednesday could also be driving the trading, said Justin Hoogendoorn, head of fixed income strategy at Piper Sandler Cos.

-Investors will watch to see the results of an auction of $62 billion of seven-year notes, with results due in the early afternoon.
+Investors will watch to see the results of an auction of $62 billion of seven-year notes, he said, with results due in the early afternoon.
+"A reasonable seven-year auction should calm the market in the belly of the curve," Hoogendoorn said.

 The U.S. secured overnight financing Rate (SOFR) USDSOFR=, which measures the cost of borrowing cash overnight using Treasury securities as collateral, was at 0.02% on Thursday after dropping to 0.01% on Wednesday, the lowest since May 2020.
 SOFR has replaced the London interbank offered rate (LIBOR) as an interest rate benchmark for banks.